|

 fine two-story adobe house containing fourteen rooms - built for permanency.

-He was later joined by Kit Carson and John Hough, a merchant.
-Boggsville
+He was later joined by John Hough, merchant and Kit Carson moved to his

-The school opened in 1871.
-The Prowers house and surrounding buildings served
+opened in 1871.
+The Prowers house and surrounding buildings served as Territory.

 Boggs raised sheep and Prowers raised cattle.
 Both industries flourished on the land surrounding Boggsville during the 1870s.
 Irrigated farming had developed in the area heavily since 1864.
 Boggsville supplied the major amount of grain, fodder, vegetables, and other food crops for the region.